poempelfox/foxtemp2016/README.md

 [my old ds1820tosub-project](https://www.poempelfox.de/ds1820tousb/), with the following changes:
 - Now wireless.
 Sadly, that means it needs to be powered by batteries
 - uses a SHT31 as a sensor, not a DS1820.
-- can also measure humidity
+As a result of this, it can now also measure humidity - the datasheet of the SHT31 claims it can do this at a typical accuracy of &plusmn;2% RH in the relevant ranges.
+It also claims a typical accuracy of &plusmn;0.3&deg;C for the temperature measurement, so the accuracy is better than the &plusmn;0.5&deg;C the DS1820 promises.

 Note that you will also need a way to receive the wirelessly transmitted data.
 I simply used a [JeeLink](http://jeelabs.net/projects/hardware/wiki/JeeLink) v3c,